 How should people address problems like climate change, environmental destruction, poverty and injustice?
 With many possible ways to respond, whose voices and ideas will shape the pathways that are chosen?

-A new animation from the ESRC STEPS Centre introduces the idea of pathways to sustainability – a way to think about challenging sustainability problems and their alternatives.
+This animation introduces the idea of pathways to sustainability – a way to think about challenging sustainability problems and their alternatives.